 Want to be right at the center of the action on the Strip but not pay luxury prices?
 Las Vegas institution Harrah’s (opened in 1973 as the Holiday Casino) sits at the middle of the Strip, with room rates far lower than many nearby establishments.
 However, Harrah’s isn’t short on amenities; from its pool with cabanas to its relaxing spa and renowned Carnaval Court, this venue lets you live it up without overspending.
 While here, guests can stop by restaurants such as Toby Keith’s I Love This Bar & Grill and the local outpost of Ruth’s Chris Steak House.

 Opened with great fanfare in 1993, the pyramid-shaped Luxor is still one of the most recognizable properties on the Las Vegas Strip.
 Luxor remains a unique place to stay, even with the removal of its internal Egyptian theme, and prices here are among the most affordable on the south end of the Strip.
-While there are no more mummies and pharaohs, there are pools for relaxation, popular restaurants such as Diablo’s Cantina and Public House, and innovative shows like Blue Man Group and Cirque du Soleil’s RUN.
+While there are no more mummies and pharaohs, there are pools for relaxation, popular restaurants, such as Diablo’s Cantina and Public House, and innovative shows like Blue Man Group.

 Renowned for being owned by mobster Bugsy Siegel, the Flamingo opened in 1946 and is the oldest continually operating hotel-casino on the Las Vegas Strip.
 It’s undergone numerous renovations since Siegel’s days and is now known for its collection of actual flamingoes (and other exotic animals) and its lush, lagoon-style pools.
-Stop by Jimmy Buffett’s Margaritaville when hunger strikes, or explore the hotel’s casino before catching a musical show with headliners Donny and Marie Osmond.
+Stop by Jimmy Buffett’s Margaritaville when hunger strikes, or explore the hotel’s casino.

 The D Las Vegas is a hotel with a prime downtown location.
-Situated just minutes away from the Fremont Street Experience, the hotel adds to the fun and energetic ambience found at nearby attractions.
+Set just minutes away from the Fremont Street Experience, the hotel adds to the fun and energetic ambiance found at nearby attractions.
 The D offers contemporary rooms and suites, a two-level casino with playful dancing dealers on the first floor and a vintage casino on the second floor.
-Stop by one of the hotel’s four restaurants or three bars when in need of a meal or drink, or make a visit to the hotel’s jacuzzi or pool.
+Stop by one of the hotel’s four restaurants or three bars when in need of a meal or drink, or take a break in the hotel’s Jacuzzi or pool.